At a glance

 Whales, dolphins and porpoises (collectively known as cetaceans) are a fascinating group of mammals that lead mysterious lives below the waves.

 To expose some of these mysteries, the Museum started recording cetacean strandings in 1913.
-We are now a partner in the UK Cetacean Strandings Investigation Programme, which has expanded to include seals, basking sharks and marine turtles that strand along the UK coastline.
+We are now a partner in the UK Cetacean Strandings Investigation Programme, which has expanded to include seals, large-bodied sharks and marine turtles that strand along the UK coastline.

 We rely on the public to report any incidents of these stranded animals to us so we can unravel the events leading up to the moment of death.
 We try to respond quickly in the hope of collecting the stranded animal for post-mortem examination.